Doing Translation Memory Lookups

 var results = tm.LanguageDirection.SearchText(this.GetSearchSettings(mode), searchText);

-The SearchText method requires the search string as well as the search settings as parameters.
-The search parameters are configured in a separate helper function:
+The SearchText method requires the search text and the search settings as parameters.
+Configure the search settings in a separate helper method:

 private SearchSettings GetSearchSettings(SearchMode mode)